-Here are the tentative sailing dates for the 2026 season.
+Here are the UPDATED but still somewhat tentative sailing dates for the 2026 season.
 As usual, our schedule will be wind dependent.
 See what works for you and email Loch and Lee if any dates/legs are of particular interest.

 -